 Scan and Go

 This is why big data is so crucial in the 5G era.
-However, consumer data needs to be processed quickly, efficiently, and in real-time.
+However, consumer data needs to be processed quickly, efficiently, and in real time.
 If done correctly, chains can turn data into real intelligence that they can use to personalize the consumer shopping experience in Korea.
 Koreans constantly get discounts and promotions via Kakao or SNS.
-Imagine if these promotions were tailored-made for you.
+Imagine if these promotions were tailor-made for you.
 Imagine getting a personalized discount that is crafted just for you while you are shopping at the store.
 Once you click on the discount, the app will tell you exactly where you can find the item in the store.
-All this has to happen in real-time, which is why more and more companies in Korea are looking at AWS and cloud architects that understand AWS services.
+All this has to happen in real time, which is why more and more companies in Korea are looking at AWS and cloud architects that understand AWS services.

 The future of the grocery industry in Korea belongs to those organizations that can process data at the edge of your network.
 In that way, the concept of edge-to-edge intelligence is tailor-made for the grocery business.
 There are now AWS data centers in Korea, allowing all this to be possible.